lukaszmadrzynski/Website-Update/content/pages/ecotours/forever-walk.md

       color: text-dark
     subtitle: Along the Ancient Tea & Horse Road
     text: >+
-      Embark on an immersive journey to Wenhai
+      Embark on an extraordinary ecotour inspired by Paul Salopek's epic

-      Sanctuary, a hidden gem along the historic Tea & Horse Road.
-Explore

-      pristine wetlands with a local conservationist, discovering unique alpine birds
+      "Out of Eden Walk" and National Geographic's "Forever Walk:

+      China."
+Trek the very paths walked by Salopek and documented in the

+      acclaimed series.
+Explore stunning landscapes at Jade Dragon Snow Mountain and

+      Wenhai Wetlands, discovering rich biodiversity alongside local experts.
+      Immerse

-      and flowers in this tranquil ecosystem.
-Immerse yourself in Naxi culture with a
+      yourself in authentic Naxi and Yi cultures with village stays, sharing meals

-      village visit and local lunch.
-Hike to the magnificent Tiger Cave for

-      breathtaking views of Wenhai Lake and village.
-Uncover the UNESCO heritage of Baisha

-      Village, experiencing Yunnan's rich natural beauty and cultural tapestry.
+      and bonfires with locals.
+Experience the profound journey of slow travel,

+      connect deeply with nature and culture, and witness the breathtaking beauty of

+      Yunnan

       *   Duration: Three Days

       *   Location: Jade Dragon and Wenhai Wetlands Nature Reserves